 Defining Your Vision and Mission

 Your vision and mission are the heart and soul of your business plan.
-They provide a clear picture of what you want to achieve and why you do what you do.
-Start by asking yourself the foundational questions: What kind of photographer do you aspire to be?
-Is your focus on commercial success or personal artistry—or perhaps a balanced blend of the two?
+They shape how you see yourself as a photographer and what you aspire to achieve.
+Start by asking the right questions: What kind of photographer do you want to be?
+Are you aiming for commercial success, artistic recognition, or perhaps a blend of both?
+Your vision should be grand and inspiring, a guiding star that empowers you to push boundaries while keeping your work grounded in reality.

 Understanding Your Market